AIForces/AIForces/docs/source/problemsetting.rst

    Files of problem scripts.

    (TODO addreference)
-   Builder is preparing the problem for working, wiper removes all the files created by builder.
+   Builder is preparing the problem for working.
    Validator script reads test file and strctly checks it validity.
 Read more.
    Checker script starts runs challenges and produces logs.
 Read more.

    builder
-      **Required: false**
-   wiper
       **Required: false**
    validator
       **Required: false**